Changissnz/nu_merchant_principal/README.md

 in comparison with the matters concerning free forms.
 A recurring issue is the effectuality of the rubric, based on an arbitrary issue.
-The issue could be a matter of pure preference outside of the scope of nature-based systems, In natured-based systems, a rubric that is valid would have to accomodate for these natural laws.
+The issue could be a matter of pure preference outside of the scope of nature-based systems.
+In natured-based systems, a rubric that is valid would have to accomodate for these natural laws.
 Design and verification of rubrics observe these natural laws that take precedence